 This series of townhomes all have Co2 detectors on each floor as well as smoke detectors in all living areas.
 These alarms are not monitored by a central monitoring station.
 These alarms are tied together, as required by NFPA72 (National Fire Prevention Assoc.) and upon activation of any single unit alarm, all units will alarm.
 Each townhome has a third story, twenty-five-foot deployable fire escape ladder in both third-floor bedrooms.
 Each floor of each unit has a fire extinguisher.
-The RA for this complex is trained in evacuation and fire extinguisher use each semester by the Rocky Mount Fire Department
+The residents of this complex are provided training instructions on fire extinguisher and evacuation ladder use each semester.